 YEARS IN BUSINESS: 26

 WHAT THEY SELL: Retail pet food and pet supplies

 If you own a pet, chances are you’ve discovered Animal Crackers Pet Supply – Corvallis’s “go to” center for high quality pet food and pet supplies.
-Since 1994, store owners Kate Lindburg and Jim Dagata have provided an excellent resource for pet lovers in our community.
+Since 1994, this local treasure has provided an excellent resource for pet lovers in our community.
 Whether you have a dog, cat, bird, or small animal, you’ll find a wide selection of exceptional products for your pet.
 And if you’re looking for a new companion, Animal Crackers has cats available for adoption at the store through the Heartland Humane Society’s satellite adoption center.

 What are your specialties?
 We focus on pet nutrition.
-Jim and I both have a background in biology.
-We’ve researched how pet food is made and what pets need nutritionally to be healthy.
+I have a background in biology, so I’ve researched how pet food is made and what pets need nutritionally to be healthy.
 We also like to have a really good selection of well-made pet toys.
 Play is an important part of a pet’s daily life.

 What is the impact of local independent businesses on Corvallis – and what does the future look like for local independents?
 I don’t think most people realize how much charitable support is provided by locally owned independents.
 There are a lot of stories about how locally owned independents have provided help to others.
 The future looks good as long as young people realize the benefits of having an assortment of strong, local independents in town.
 Young people have been raised with all the chain stores, so that’s what they’re used to.